vipinvx/data-engineering/README.md

 Project : Data modelling using postgres
 ----------------------------------------------------------------------------------------------------------------------------

-The objective of this project is to process the song data set and log data set and store them in the fact and diremtion tables
+The objective of this project is to process the song data set and log data set and store them in the fact and dimention tables

 Song Dataset
 ------------------